Special Educational Needs

 Children on the SEND register who do not qualify for a statement/EHC plan are now deemed to be requiring 'SEN support'; the terms 'School Action' and 'School Action Plus' are no longer required.

-In the first instance, please contact the SENCO to outline your complaint.
-If you feel that your complaint has not been resolved satisfactorily please follow the guidance in the SEN Policy (see policy section).
+In the first instance, please contact the SENDCO to outline your complaint.
+If you feel that your complaint has not been resolved satisfactorily please follow the guidance in the SEND Policy (see policy section).

 Parents can be signposted to the Lancashire SEND team for support.

-The SEN Code of Practice outlines additional measures the Local Authority must set up for preventing and resolving disagreements.
+The SEND Code of Practice outlines additional measures the Local Authority must set up for preventing and resolving disagreements.
 Parents/carers will be given the necessary information upon request.